Instructions for Form 1023 Part I (1) Identification of Applicant

 Form 1023 Part I, List the names, titles, and mailing addresses of your officers, directors, and/or trustees.

 Here you should list the name of all your directors and their corresponding contact information.
-If you need to add more directors, I suggest to use my attachment rather than using the box provided.
+If you need to add more directors, I suggest using my downloadable attachment rather than using the box provided.

-There is no minimum number for directors in a nonprofit organization set by the Federal Government, but the IRS wants to see that the organization is managed by a qualified and diverse board of directors.
+There is no minimum number for directors in a nonprofit organization set by the Federal Government (minimums are usually set by state law), but the IRS wants to see that the organization is managed by a qualified and diverse board of directors.
 A good nonprofit board of directors should at least have four or five directors and preferably from both sexes.
-If you have two directors that are on the board who are related to each other, you need to count them as only one (1), and up the umber of directors to 6 or 7.
+If you have two directors that are on the board who are related to each other, you need to count them as only one (1), and up the number of directors to 5 or 6.

-The more caring your board is, the better the outcome of your nonprofit organization will be.
-Distribution of power is what the IRS has in mind, and a two or three member board of directors does not guarantee that.
-Directors of a nonprofit organization CAN NOT be compensated for their board duties.
+The more engaged and qualified your board is, the better the outcome of your nonprofit organization will be.
+Distribution of power is what the IRS has in mind, and a two or three-member board of directors doesn’t guarantee that.
+Directors of a nonprofit organization CANNOT be compensated for their board duties.

 (Next Step) Instructions For Form 1023 Part II – Organizational Structure